ingriddiniz/Analise_de_dados_GeoJSON/README.md

 ## Conclusion

 This project provided insights into the Porto Underground network and demonstrated the application of data analysis techniques and graph algorithms.
-The generated GeoJSON file and implemented functions can be further utilized for various purposes, such as visualizations, route planning, and network analysis.
+The generated GeoJSON file and implemented functions can be further used for various purposes, such as visualizations, route planning, and network analysis.